8.2.1.3 System design

 - battery and storage.

-Solar PV systems should be correctly located, including ancillary components, and should be located and identified in accordance with the manufacturer’s recommendations.
+Solar PV systems should be correctly located, including ancillary components, and should be installed and identified in accordance with the manufacturer’s recommendations.

 The design and location of solar PV technologies should take account of factors such as: